Jeremy Corbyn Says He Won't Quit Even If He Loses The General Election

 Curiously, he seemed deeply affected by a current plotline on EastEnders – “I watch it on catch-up” – featuring the character Bex Fowler, who is being bullied over the internet.
 The Labour leader appeared genuinely concerned by what it says about modern society.

-"The problems of personal relations on social media is that the levels of bullying can become horrendous," he said.
-"She's [Bex] being bullied at school by her mates and she’s turning around in a good way and challenging them.
-The story is developing in a very, vey interesting way.
+“The problems of personal relations on social media is that the levels of bullying can become horrendous,” he said.
+“She’s [Bex] being bullied at school by her mates and she’s turning around in a good way and challenging them.
+The story is developing in a very, very interesting way.

-"Well done to the BBC and EastEnders for dealing with the issue because a soap opera can be a very powerful way of getting your message across on the effects on an individual and how another girl having her drinks spiked at a party and her friends – instead of helping her and supporting her – are taking pictures of her collapsing on the floor."
+“Well done to the BBC and EastEnders for dealing with the issue, because a soap opera can be a very powerful way of getting your message across on the effects on an individual and how another girl having her drinks spiked at a party and her friends – instead of helping her and supporting her – are taking pictures of her collapsing on the floor.”

 Some things have changed for Corbyn since the vote was called: As a potential future prime minister during an election period, he is now accompanied by plain clothes protection officers who drive him around in a convoy of Range Rovers.
-There's still time for selfies but there's now a substantial number of staff who track him everywhere, nervously trying to keep to the proposed timetable with limited success.
+There’s still time for selfies, but there’s now a substantial number of staff who track him everywhere, nervously trying to keep to the proposed timetable with limited success.

 He insisted he always found time to read about things other than politics during campaigns and was currently working through a 1908 dystopian novel called The Iron Heel by Jack London, which the Merriam-Webster Encyclopedia of Literature describes as a warning about fascist plutocrats who, “fearing the popularity of socialism”, collude to “eliminate democracy and, with their secret police and military, terrorise the citizenry”.